MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/index.md

 ## Research interests:

+-	Soil moisture remote sensing
 - Hydrological modeling
--	Hydrological variables
--	Concurrent extreme events
--	Climate change
--	Rainfall-Runoff modeling
--	Drought monitoring
+- Irrigation mapping and quantification using the SM2RAIN-NWF algorithm
+- Rainfall-runoff modelling using satellite soil moisture data
+- Use of SM2RAIN-NWF algorithm, satellite and in situ observations for drought monitoring
+- Spatial downscaling of satellite remotely sensed soil moisture
+- Optimal convergence of model predictions with observations through data assimilation
+- Data-Driven model and machine learning